port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/circleci-workflow/circleci-workflow.md

 workflows:
   deploy-service:
     jobs:
+      # highlight-start
       - report-to-port:
           context:
             # the CircleCI context name of the credentials
-            # highlight-next-line
             - port
+            # highlight-end
 ```

 Make sure you have an existing [Blueprint](../../../../build-your-software-catalog/define-your-data-model/setup-blueprint/setup-blueprint.md) in your Port installation to create/update entities.

 ## Working with Port's API

 Here is an example snippet showing how to integrate a job that uses Port's API with your existing CircleCI pipelines using Python:

 Add the following job and workflow to your CircleCI pipeline: